Explore

 The huemul - or South Andean deer, as it is also known - is rarely sighted, and with less than 2000 animals living in the wild in Chile and Argentina, Patagonia, the species is threatened with extinction.

-Therefore, Argentinian veterinarians from Fundacion Temaiken are working on a breeding program and needed to translocate a number of animals from the wild to the research facilities.
+Therefore, Argentinian veterinarians from Fundación Temaiken, working on a breeding program organized and directed by Fundación Shoonem, needed to translocate a number of animals from the wild to the research facilities.

 The team used DANiNJECT rifles and darts for the immobilization of the animals to secure both effective and safe sedation of the endangered animals.